Documentation

 --join-token $MESH_JOIN_TOKEN

-When the coordinator is started with AUTH_URL set, it calls back to validate every join, then reads network and tags from the token claims, not the request.
+When the coordinator is started with AUTH_URL set, it calls back to validate every join (POST $AUTH_URL/v1/validate over plain HTTP), then reads network and tags from the token claims, not the request.
 This is the deliberate fix for ACL spoofing: a node's own --tag flags are ignored once a token is in play.

 -H 'Content-Type: application/json' -d '{"token":"eyJ0eXAiOiJKV1Q..."}'